kailash-manasarovar/statement/docs/timeline/2022/june.md

 ### Meeting Zoe and Marie while walking

-- On one Saturday, I bump into an old friend I hadn't seen in years while walking along Las Rotas, Zoe Braganza Jones.
+- One Saturday afternoon, I bump into an old friend I hadn't seen in years while walking along Las Rotas, Zoe Braganza Jones.
-- She is with her Liverpudlian friend Marie.
+- She is with her Liverpudlian friend Marie (Henderson maybe).
-- Zoe tells me about Lorraine Blackbourn's suicide.
+- Zoe tells me that Lorraine Blackbourn committed suicide.
 - I'm devastated.
-- I had no idea my every move was being tracked at that time, but now it seems sensible to assume that meeting, like every meeting I had, was set up by Hazel Smith and the Cano family.
+- I had no idea my every move was being tracked at that time, but now it seems sensible to assume that meeting, like every meeting I had, was set up by Hazel Smith and the Cano-Lopez family.
-- I recall seeing her, in another finely tuned choreographic moment, in 2014 while I'm [waiting for Domingo in the car outside my apartment in Joan Fuster](../early-years/2014.md#trip-to-london).
+- I recall seeing Zoe BJ, in another finely tuned choreographic moment, in 2014 while I'm [waiting for Domingo in the car outside my apartment in Joan Fuster](../early-years/2014.md#trip-to-london).
+- When things go really bad for me, and the Cano-Lopez's make no attempt to hide the fact they are trying to murder me, and I message Zoe and Marie online, they ignore me.
+- As the months pass, I realize every tiny interaction I have had with these people should be under scrutiny.
+- I write a detailed and non-exhaustive [list of curious events](../early-years/2008.md#zoe-bj) I remember about Zoe and her mother.
+- This particular meeting is also extremely interesting.
+- Firstly, I failed to recognize Marie initially even though I knew her well from 2006-2009 and had seen her often.
+- Marie was with a young man who I initially mistook for Luke, Zoe's brother.
+- This is very curious because the man looked nothing like Luke, I found out a little later while walking with them, but he was holding the same dog Luke had and he was the same build.
+- I even asked Zoe, was that man Luke?
+- I take all this to be firm proof that I had already been successfully brain damaged to the extent that my function of recognizing objects in-and-out-of-context was severely impaired.
+- I'm guessing Zoe and Marie will have reported this back to their porn-gang bosses immediately.
+- I let them all go but catch up with them as I walk back.
+- Zoe tells me about her cousin being beheaded and how she wrote a book about it.
+Alessandra will confirm this when I meet her later on in the year.
+- I then catch up with Marie and the man she's with who I mistook for Luke.
+- I realize who Marie is because of her accent and I apologize for not recognizing her.
+- We chat a while.
+- She tells me her older daughter is now working at the English Studio, Lorraine's business, and has an official contract.
+- I say well done.

 ## Preparing for the conservatory audition